htcondor/htcondor/docs/users-manual/docker-universe-applications.rst

 the host, and is the initial working directory of the job.
 Optionally, the administrator may configure other directories from the host machine to be volume mounted, and thus visible inside the container.
-See the docker section of the administrator’s manual for details.
+See the docker section of the administrator's manual for details.

 In Docker universe (as well as vanilla), HTCondor never allows a containerized process to run as root inside the container, it always